VincentWei/mg-demos/README.md

-# A MiniGUI Demo for Small Screen Application
+# MiniGUI Demos

-This is a comprehensive demonstration of MiniGUI and its key components, including mGEff, mGPlus, mGNCS, and mGNCS4Touch for small screen apps.
+This is a set of comprehensive demonstrations of MiniGUI and its key components, including mGEff, mGPlus, mGNCS, and mGNCS4Touch.

-This demo is a supplement to [mGUXDemo].
+The demos is a supplement to [mGUXDemo].
 It illustrates the following features which are not implemented in mGUXDemo:

-1. A smaller framework derived from mGUXDemo.
+1. A smaller framework derived from mGUXDemo (`common/`).
 1. Using GNU gettext for localization.
 1. Different input methods with touch panel:
    * A screen locker with digital password.